virgesmith/humanleague/README.md

 - support arbitrary dimensionality* for both the marginals and the seed.
 - produce statistical data to ascertain the likelihood/degeneracy of the population (where appropriate).

-[* excluding the legacy functions retained for backward compatibility with version 1.0.1]

 The package also contains the following utility functions:
 - a Sobol sequence generator
-- functionality to convert fractional to nearest-integer marginals (in 1D).
-This can also be achieved in multiple dimensions by using the QISI algorithm.
+- construct a closest integer population from a discrete univariate probability distribution.
+- an algorithm for creating multidimensional integer populations from fractional ones, constrained to the marginal sums in each dimension.
-- functionality to 'flatten' a population into a table: this converts a multidimensional array containing the population count for each state into a table listing individuals and their characteristics.
+- 'flatten' a multidimensional population into a table: this converts a multidimensional array containing the population count for each state into a table listing individuals and their characteristics.

 Version 1.0.1 reflects the work described in the [Quasirandom Integer Sampling (QIS)](http://jasss.soc.surrey.ac.uk/20/4/14.html) paper.